Judge blocks big Otay Ranch development over wildfire danger

-A huge housing development plan for OTI ranch has been struck down in court.
+I hear about this year, San Diego art prize winners, and more on our weekend preview that's ahead.
+On mid day edition, A huge housing development plan for OTI ranch has been struck down in court.
 A San Diego judge agreed with environmental groups and California's attorney general in a lawsuit against the, uh, Darra at OTI ranch project.
 Judge Richard Whitney said the plan community east of Chula Vista posed a high wildfire risk and would cause environmental damage including increased greenhouse gas emissions.
 The former county board of supervisors approved the development in 2019.
 Joining me is San Diego union Tribune reporter Joshua Emerson Smith, and Joshua welcome.
-Yeah.
-Good

-What was the Undara oh, oh, ranch development supposed to include,
+What was the Undara oh, Ty ranch development supposed to include,

 Oh, it included everything from over a thousand upscale homes to a new fire station and elementary school commercial storefronts.
 It was going to be a pretty big master plan community east of Chula Vista.

-So the judge apparently had more than one reason to rule against the project, but was wildfire risk.
-His biggest reason
+So the judge apparently had more than one reason to rule against the project, but was wildfire risks.
+His biggest reason,

-Wildfire risk is one of the biggest issues.
+You know, wildfire risk is one of the biggest issues.
 That's come to the forefront on these types of projects.
 We have to remember that this is one of half a dozen of these projects that were challenged by the Sierra club over the last couple of years.
 And so, yes, the judge definitely focused on that.
-And what

 Now this coalition of environmental groups, as you mentioned, a wrecking up quite a list of victories against back country developments, but how in this case did California's attorney general get involved?